 Not all bosses are born with the necessary qualities to be a leader; in fact, some are so terrible at it that their leadership skills are frequently called into question.
-You know who we’re talking about: that manager you’re constantly trying to avoid, hurrying out of the kitchen once they walk in, keeping your head down and avoiding any form of eye contact!
+You know who we’re talking about: that manager you’re constantly trying to avoid, hurrying out of the kitchen once they walk in, keeping your head down and dodging any form of eye contact!

 So, how do you go about changing this?

 Well, you first need to identify your weaknesses.
-This little list will give you examples of where you are going wrong and how you can fix things...
+This list will give you examples of where you’re going wrong and tips on how you can improve your leadership skills.

 Do you feel the need to check in on your team members five times a day to make sure they’ve completed every minuscule task you’ve given them?
-If so, we've got bad news for you; nobody like a micromanaging boss.
+If so, we've got bad news for you: you’re a micromanager.

 By constantly breathing down your team’s neck, you’re eventually going to rub them up the wrong way.
 Remember: you hired them because they have the skills to do the job, so give them some space and a little trust and let them get on with their work without disruption.
 This doesn’t mean you need to be completely hands-off but, rather, that you find the right balance that works well for your department.

 2. Lacking integrity

 As a leader, you’re a role model for the rest of the company, and your employees look to you as an example of how they should behave.
 Therefore, if you have strong principles and are always honest, your team will feel compelled to follow suit.

 If not, expect a dishonest and broken department.
 After all, integrity is the most valuable and respected quality of leadership — always keep your word.

 3. Not being adaptable

-Great leaders know how to be flexible and make decisions based on the difficult circumstances they are faced with; they can think on their feet and find solutions to problems quickly.
+Great leaders know how to be flexible and make decisions based on the difficult circumstances they’re faced with; they can think on their feet and find solutions to problems quickly.
 On the other hand, weak leaders cannot embrace new ideas and are very much ‘stuck in their ways’, unwilling to adapt to what the situations call for.